petar-m/EventBrokerSlim/EventBrokerSlim/EventBrokerSlim-Persistence-Architecture.md

 **Narrow scope, low commitment.** It does one thing - durable in-process fan-out - and does not grow into a framework.
 Adopting it does not constrain your architecture or require you to buy into a broader ecosystem.

-**Can coexist with job schedulers.** EventBrokerSlim handles event-driven dispatch; Hangfire or Quartz.NET handle scheduled and background jobs.
+**Coexists with other tools.** EventBrokerSlim handles durable in-process fan-out; job schedulers handle scheduled and background jobs; message brokers and distributed messaging frameworks handle cross-service event distribution.
 They solve different problems and work naturally alongside each other.

 ### When to Choose Something Else